Understanding Workplace Violence Prevention

 A generic template cannot adequately address your specific vulnerabilities or prescribe relevant, effective control measures, rendering it potentially ineffective and non-compliant in practice.

-We provide hospital executives with confidence and peace of mind, so they can focus on their main priority and mission: Delivering High Quality Patient Care.
+We provide hospital executives with confidence and peace of mind, enabling them to focus on their primary priority and mission: Growing their business!

-Our team of industry experts is comprised of Police Officers, Court Expert Witnesses, Military Police, and Regulatory Compliance Auditors, and Board Advisors.
-Priding ourselves on delivering the highest quality reports that meet, if not exceed your regulatory standards, by objectively identify, evaluate, and rank the risks and specific workplace violence hazards unique to your hospital(s).
+Our team of industry experts is comprised of Police Officers, Court Expert Witnesses, Military Police, Regulatory Compliance Auditors, and Board Advisors.
+Priding ourselves on delivering the highest quality reports that meet, if not exceed, your regulatory standards, by objectively identifying, evaluating, and ranking the risks and specific workplace violence hazards unique to your organization.

 We provide: